mahmoud-mohsen-dev/social-app/README.md

      npm install
     ```

-4. Launch the project with the live server or just open it in your browser.
+4. Launch the project with live server or just open it in your browser.

 _Now you have the "social" app on your local machine._